microsoft/Elastic-Silicon-Interconnect/docs/concepts/services.md

 [Back to table of contents](index.md#Table-of-contents)

-# HLI Global Services
+# ESI Global Services

 *This section not fully fleshed out.*

-HLI also provides access to global resource via **HLI Services**.
+ESI also provides access to global resource via **ESI Services**.
 These buses define a typed interface and instances are instantiated globally -- they should be accessible at all levels of the design hierarchy.
-HLI services are intended to provide access to truly global resources like PCIe, shared DMA engines, DRAM, network interfaces, etc. They are generic enough to be extended to non-physical interfaces like telemetry
+ESI services are intended to provide access to truly global resources like PCIe, shared DMA engines, DRAM, network interfaces, etc. They are generic enough to be extended to non-physical interfaces like telemetry